 Paper-to-cloud transformation not only boosts business and finance, it can also save lives.
 Michelle points to how the Cambodia Children’s Fund and the Cambodian National Police have been able to step up their fight against child trafficking by digitizing mountains of paper records into easily accessible databases.
 Information on missing children, that used to be kept in unlinked paper files, is now available to investigators anywhere, on any device, and at any time on the cloud.
 That means greater numbers of kids are being located and rescued from lives of misery and danger.
 “They are solving these cases faster and they’re able to return more children home to their families.”

-In the next installment, Michelle Simmons will share more on the importance of empowering people, especially the underserved, to succeed in the digital economy.
-Watch this space for more updates.
+Read the next installment of this interview series here, where Michelle Simmons shares more on the importance of empowering people, especially the underserved, to succeed in the digital economy.

 Enjoy reading more Asia Vision Series interviews with our other thought leaders and subject matter experts here.